guardian/editions/docs/02-react-native.md

 - The managed workflow wants to use its own notification backend.
 - It has shipped excess library code which has caused app store review problems.
 - All the cool hot reload stuff was doable in react native alone.

+[Flutter](https://flutter.dev/) was evaluated but rejected because it reimplements the UI layer which poses significant risks to UX and a11y.
+This has a worse UX risk than a web app.

 ## Consequences